-*- coding: utf-8 -*-

 USING (block_key)

-ORDER BY a.record_id''')
+ORDER BY a.record_id"""

-pair_blocks = itertools.groupby(pairs,
+pair_blocks = itertools.groupby(pairs, lambda x: x[0])

 for _, pair_block in pair_blocks:

-(b_record_id, self.indexed_data[b_record_id]))
+(b_record_id, self.indexed_data[b_record_id]),

-for a_record_id, b_record_id
+for a_record_id, b_record_id in pair_block

 pairs.close()